ayatakegami/rps/README.md

     Install necessary package dependencies
         (This includes pip install python-dotenv on Mac terminal)

-Set Up:
+Set Up
-    Create an Anaconda virtual environment specific to this project Navigate from repository to text editor of choice
++ Create an Anaconda virtual environment specific to this project
++ Navigate from repository to text editor of choice

 Usage
 + Edit env file to customize PLAYER_NAME in text editor